Sleep Aids And Stimulants (cont.)

 - What prescription medicines are there for insomnia?

 - Find a local Sleep Specialist in your town

 What are natural treatments for insomnia?

-When a person consults a health care practitioner about insomnia, the practitioner may ask the person to keep a sleep log for several weeks to monitor sleep habits.
+When a person consults a doctor about insomnia, they may be asked to keep a sleep log for several weeks to monitor sleep habits.
 The treatment options for short-term or chronic insomnia include not only medications, but often sleep habit and behavioral modifications for optimal long-term results.